Deck Finishing Procedure and Products

 re-apply.
 Lots of companies make similar high quality products.
 However, each product can be different.

-The most important recommendation is to avoid applying under direct sunlight as the surface gets quite hot and this can cause problems with proper adhesion.
+The most important recommendation is to avoid applying under direct sunlight as the deck surface gets quite hot and cause problems with proper adhesion.
 Secondly, do not use a roller.
-Use one of those flat brushes and this lets you apply it in a very thin coat.
-Thinner coats are much better and less likely to bubble up and peel off.
+Use one of those flat brushes which allows you to apply a very thin coat.
+Thinner coats are much better and less likely to bubble up and peel.

 Solid Stain or Paint